 Routes between 1,151 and 2,000 miles include:

 Unfortunately, British Airways no longer publishes fixed award charts for redemptions on partner airlines, and rates can change without notice.
-Recently, for example, British Airways increased the cost of some redemptions on Cathay Pacific and Japan Airlines.
+British Airways has previously increased the cost of redemptions on specific partner airlines without notice.
+This has included award flights on Cathay Pacific, Japan Airlines, and most recently on American & Alaska Airlines.

 Most British Airways Executive Club awards can be redeemed on the British Airways website.
 However, you might need to call British Airways to book QantasLink flights.